 To facilitate continuous improvement in sustainability across the entire agri-food industry; ensuring confidence and trust in the consistency, ethics and quality of Canadian agri-food products.

-- Reduce duplication and manage costs of assuring sustainability of primary production;
+Reduce duplication and manage costs of assuring sustainability standards across the value chain

-- Develop sustainability competencies and capacity-building across the industry and;
+Develop sustainability competencies and capacity-building across the industry

 Our Commitment to Sustainability